Enhancing Peer Review in Astronomy: A Machine Learning and Optimization Approach to Reviewer Assignments for ALMA: Results

 \subsection{Topological accuracy of the proposal rankings}

 In this section, we evaluate a key tradeoff in expertise-based reviewer assignments: balancing the expertise of assigned reviewers with the topology of the assignments.
-Reviewer expertise is crucial for evaluating research proposals, prompting strategies that prioritize maximizing relevant expertise.
+Strategies to assign proposals to reviewers typically prioritize maximizing relevant scientific expertise.
 However, strictly focusing on expertise can lead to the isolation of certain proposal groups, especially those within the same subtopic.
 For example, imagine a scenario where half of the reviewers are exclusively assigned to review one group of proposals, while the other half reviews the rest.
 This division hampers direct comparison between the two groups, limiting the ability to rank proposals effectively across groups.

 To quantify how assignment topology affects ranking accuracy, we use the methodology from \citet{shah2016estimation} to assess how the structure of reviewer assignments impacts the final outcomes, assuming all reviewers have equal expertise.
 Consider a graph where each proposal is a vertex.
 An edge is placed between two vertices if there is at least one reviewer who reviews both proposals (that is, if the two proposals are directly compared).
 The weight of an edge is the number of times that pair of proposals is assigned to the same proposal set.
 The Laplacian for this graph determines the topology of the proposal assignments.
 Following \citet[see also~\citealp{hendrickx2020minimax,lee2021minimax}]{shah2016estimation}, the trace of the (pseudo) inverse of the Laplacian is proportional to the ranking accuracy.